FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/dashboard.md

 keywords: [Dashboard, FlutterFlow, UI, Design]
 ---
 # Dashboard
-The first thing you see when you log in to FlutterFlow is the *Dashboard*.
-It provides a centralized location for managing projects, such as creating new ones, searching, deleting, and duplicating project.
-In addition, the dashboard allows you to set the desired theme, whether dark or light, for easy viewing.
+When you log in to FlutterFlow, the first thing you’ll encounter is the **Dashboard**.
+It serves as a central hub for managing your projects, including creating new ones, searching, deleting, and duplicating projects.
+Additionally, the Dashboard lets you choose your preferred theme—**dark or light**—for a more comfortable viewing experience.

-The dashboard enables easy access to organizational resources, enabling team members to collaborate and work together seamlessly.
-Furthermore, the dashboard is integrated with a marketplace, allowing users to browse and download widgets, templates, and plugins.
+The Dashboard provides convenient access to organizational resources, facilitating seamless collaboration among team members.
+Additionally, it integrates with a marketplace where users can browse and download widgets, templates, and plugins.

-You can also get links to various resources to help you build apps using FlutterFlow.
-Your account information and plan details are also accessible from this page.
+You can also find links to various resources to assist in building apps with FlutterFlow.
+Your account information and plan details are easily accessible from this page as well.

 ![dashboard](imgs/dashboard.avif)